 Free Wi-Fi network is available at the venue.

-The credentials to connect to this WiFi are the following:

-Username: emac2024 | Password: Emac@2024
+The credentials to connect to this WiFi are the following: Network name: ASE-SECURE | Username: emac2024 | Password: Emac@2024

 Social Media

 We invite you to join the discussion at EMAC Facebook page: EMACConference.